Cremation Costs in Mississippi | 2026 Guide

 What is sometimes called a “free” cremation or “no-cost” cremation is a whole-body donation.
 Once the donation is performed, the remains are cremated free of charge.
 However, in some cases, there are costs associated with transporting the deceased and obtaining death certificates.

 Donating your body to medical science has been an end-of-life choice for some time now.
 However, it has certainly gained more popularity in recent times.
-For many, it now seems a valuable disposition method, so it is commonly called an “anatomical gift.”
+For many, it now seems a valuable means of disposition, so it is commonly called an “anatomical gift.”

-Several national organizations offer an anatomical gift program whereby you can donate your body to science and the benefit of future generations.
+Several national organizations offer an anatomical gift program that allows you to donate your body to science and benefit future generations.

 They arrange the collection of the deceased, medical donation, cremation of remains, and return of cremains to the family, usually at no charge.
 There is also a University and Medical School in Mississippi that operates a whole-body donation program.